 Brave Sir Jeffery who joins the story in Episode 3(That's Brave as in: "When danger reared its ugly head, He bravely turned his tail and fled".
 Yes, like Sir Robin in Monty Python's Holy Grail, poor Sir Jeffery who looks so dashing on his rearing charger has proved less than heroic in game after game, ever since his first appearance as the personal figure of a young wargamer who shall rename nameless (though as one might suspect he shares a name with a certain character in our story..... ) Oddly although no dice were involved in the initial incident, morale rolls in subsequent games seem to uphold the tradition.
 One of life's little mysteries. )

 With Saxon and Pictish raiders of Helgin loose on the land, the Princess Kathleen, who had been traveling to Fulford to visit her father, Count Hubert, took shelter in Cair Na Coille.
-Prince Michael, assisted by Sir Jeffery who had just taken service with the Count, was sent to bring her safely to Castle Fulford.
-Michael sent the mercenary captain, Preisages galloping ahead with his Sarmatian horse archers, supported by Sir Jeffrey and a party of his grandfather's Roman soldiers from the wall.
-Spotting a shortcut through the woods, Michael led his Valdurians into the dark forest.
+Prince Micheal, assisted by Sir Jeffery who had just taken service with the Count, was sent to bring her safely to Castle Fulford.
+Micheal sent the mercenary captain, Preisages galloping ahead with his Sarmatian horse archers, supported by Sir Jeffrey and a party of his grandfather's Roman soldiers from the wall.
+Spotting a shortcut through the woods, Micheal led his Valdurians into the dark forest.

 Helgin sent his Pictish allies ahead and a fierce cavalry battle broke out.
 Before Helgin could come up, Sir Jeffery had joined in and slain the last of the mounted raiders while Preisages galloped on to hold the bridge.
 Sir Jeffery stood beside him for a moment but on the approach of the dense columns of Saxon infantry, mumbled something about the Princess and galloped off to the tower where he lurked while Preisages held the bridge single handedly against a dozen Pictish spearmen.
 At last he slew the Pictish chieftain and the remainder broke and ran.
 Rearing his black stallion with a shout of triumph, he let down his guard and a cowardly Saxon archer hiding amidst the shield wall let fly and brought the great warrior down.
 Seeing this, Sir Jeffery was struck with remorse, galloped forward over the bridge and threw himself upon the Saxons but was soon dragged from his horse and battered senseless.
 Will Count Hubert ransom him?